The other day I had a coaching session with someone who wanted to improve his social and dating life.

 “I suppose..”
 He agreed.

 Which it might.
-But comfort doesn’t automatically equal attraction.
+But comfort doesn’t automatically equal attraction or interest.

 When we try to be a good fit for everyone, whether it’s in romantic, platonic or professional relationships, we usually end up being the average of all the things we think everyone else wants.

-But in truth, what most people react better to than anything else is someone who is unapologetically themselves.
+But in truth, what most people react to more positively than anything else is someone who is unapologetically themselves.

 If we try to make everyone love us we’ll have a lot of people who think we’re just fine, nice, polite, safe – and with little to no interesting or attractive personality.

-When we show people who we are, what our opinions, our values, our desires, our motivations, our passions are – we will connect deeply with those who are looking for someone like us.
+When we show people who we truly are - what our opinions, our values, our desires, our motivations, our passions truly are – we will connect deeply with those who are looking for someone like us.

 Now, of course, showing our True Self to others can be a little scary at times when we’re not used to it.
 But by continuously challenging ourselves and living in our Growth Zone, we will get there faster than we think.